 People seek help from a mental health counselor for many different conditions.
 They include the emotional aftermath of a traumatic life event, including death, divorce, job loss, a wrong medical diagnosis, or separation from family and loved ones.
 Patients may experience anxiety, depression, and even suicidal ideation.
 Mental health counselors also work with people experiencing substance abuse or behavioral disorders.

 Mental health counselors work with individuals, couples, and families.
 They must obtain a license to practice as a mental health counselor in addition to earning their bachelor’s degree.
-The BLS projects a 22 percent gain in mental health counselor jobs.
+The BLS projects an 18 percent gain in mental health counselor jobs.

 Market Research Analysts